Shivam4819/FoodDelivery/README.md

 # JackFruit Assignment

-The server side of the application is build using java on Spring boot.
-The project architecture has three layers,that are controller, service and dao layer.
+The application is based on concept of online food delivery system.
+The application contains both front end and back end.
+The front end is made on react and the server side of the application is build using java on Spring boot. .
+- vedio link of assignment-  https://www.loom.com/share/3dc6ecd69c194df39ad75332a5fba2a4

+- frontend code  github link - https://github.com/Shivam4819/JackFruitFrontEnd

-## Layers
+## Architecture of Backend

+The project architecture has three layers,that are controller, service and dao layer

 - Controller- Controller basically act as gateway , it accept request from frontend and send that request to specific service on Service layer.